pub-hackmud/rpi/README.md

 # hackmud on RPi 4
 A guide to running hackmud on a Raspberry Pi 4.
 For support, open an issue or contact mogery#3420 on Discord.

+This complete takes about an hour to complete.
+(45 minutes of waiting time, 10 minutes of active time)

 ## 0. Requirements

  * a Raspberry Pi 4 (2GB RAM might not work well, 4GB recommended)